abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBEsol-PDv0.3/README.md

 [Generated new pseudo, TO BE TESTED]
 F:***
-    F.psp8 can be improved (model core a bit too hard, phonons don't converge)
+    F.psp8 can be improved (model core a bit too hard, phonons don't converge) PHONONS are not smooth
+    Model core charge too peacked

 Ne: Pseudo without nlcc since modeling 1s core density without spoiling convergence is not trivial
     Ne.in: Default version with (2s, 2p) in valence.